 At Kindle Direct Publishing’s (KDP’s) infancy, these authors would review swap with each other and give honest feedback to their fellow authors Kindle book.
-This was before VA’s came to the scene.
+This was before virtual assistants (VAs) came in to the scene.

-A digital entrepreneur named Stefan Pylarinos had been working on SEO and decided to give Kindle Publishing a try.
+A digital entrepreneur named Stefan Pylarinos had been working on creating websites with SEO and decided to give Kindle Publishing a try.

 By publishing short books on Amazon, he realized that people were buying his books.
 He was able to rank books on Amazon far easier than his attempts on Google.

-As the story goes, he eventually taught his virtual assistant and let him take over the majority of the mundane tasks that came with being an outsourcing self publisher.
+As the story goes, he eventually taught his virtual assistant and let him (or her - who knows) take over the majority of the mundane tasks that came with being an outsourcing self publisher.
 Even the reviews.

 In his course, K Money Mastery, Stefan goes over multiple methods of getting reviews for books and even covers review swapping.

-He went as far as creating a private Facebook group where his students can go to ask for review swap partners (usually just a community of VA’s now).
+He went as far as creating a private Facebook group where his students can ask for review swap partners (usually just a community of VAs now).